bytecauldron/awesome-gamemaker/README.md

 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 Just be mindful of the license.
 - Updates to the IDE and runtime can break your game (like syntax changes to GML).
 If you are working in a group, make sure you are running on the same version of GMS and only update when given a fair warning.
 You can reinstall previous versions of your IDE at the GMS download page.
 - Unless your game requires complex physics interactions, it's generally advised to avoid GMS's built-in physics system.
 - Schedule routine backups for projects.
+If you are dealing with larger media files in your repo, try [Git LFS](https://git-lfs.github.com/).

 [GameMaker Manual](https://manual.yoyogames.com/#t=Content.htm)